DCN-project/nibble-sim/docs/circ_dht_impl.md

 > All node IDs are written within parenthesis while the keys are written in square-brackets.

-> The nibble-sim simulated in it's current state can only be used on a single computer.
+> The nibble-sim simulator in it's current state can only be used on a single computer.
 The capability of using the same software across different physical devices is lacking but it can be easily incorporated in the set framework.

 > `lportNo` refers to listening port number.